 Events and workshops at the Job Shop

-NCS CV Workshop: What Employers REALLY Look For in a CV? - Wednesday 18 February, from 10am to midday
+NCS CV Workshop: What Employers REALLY Look For in a CV? - Wednesday 11 March, 10am to midday

 ATS?
 Applicant Tracking?
 A.I?
 If all these are terms that are blowing your mind, then book in to the CV workshop by the National Careers Service where you will gain confidence in how to ‘beat’ applicant systems in 2026!
 This comprehensive groupwork covers how to write a CV but heavily focuses on upskilling knowledge around Applicant Tracking Systems and the use of A.I when writing and managing your CV.